assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 If the size has a "b" suffix, the size is in bits, otherwise it is in bytes.

-*Little-endian* byte order MUST be used.
+*Little-endian* byte order is used.
 The first byte (Byte 0) is the least significant byte of an integer.

-*LSB 0* bit numbering (bit order) MUST be used.
+*LSB 0* bit numbering (bit order) is used.
 The first bit (Bit 0) is the least significant bit of a byte.

 Unless otherwise stated explicitly, bits MUST be set to 0.

-The valid range for an integer is expressed using the standard range notation for closed intervals.
+The valid range of an integer is expressed using the standard range notation for closed intervals.
 [0, 127] denotes the closed interval between 0 and 127 (including 0 and 127).